Free Trial

 How does Mastercard compare to American Express?

-Mastercard (NYSE:MA) and American Express (NYSE:AXP) are related large-cap companies, but which is the better investment?
-We will contrast the two companies based on the strength of their dividends, valuation, profitability, institutional ownership, risk, analyst recommendations, earnings and media sentiment.
+Mastercard (NYSE:MA) and American Express (NYSE:AXP) are related large-cap companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their earnings, dividends, valuation, profitability, risk, analyst recommendations, media sentiment and institutional ownership.

 Mastercard has higher earnings, but lower revenue than American Express.
 American Express is trading at a lower price-to-earnings ratio than Mastercard, indicating that it is currently the more affordable of the two stocks.